ajitpawar/Structura/Phase1/README.md

 Cynthia is a 1st year Computer Science student at the University of Toronto.
 She is 18 years old and currently single.
 She is taking the introductory courses of the Computer Science program.
 She started learning programming in high school and is excited to pursue it further.
 Since she is usually on campus till late,she is looking to get involved in extra curricular activities to complement her studies.
 She has a particular interest in Habitat for Humanity and the archery club at UofT.
 She has a long commute from Mississauga to the St. George campus and likes to read (books/lecture material) on her commute to campus.

 ### Seamus ###
-Seamus is a student in his final year stuyding Computer Science at University of Toronto.
+Seamus is a student in his final year studying Computer Science at University of Toronto.
 He is 22 years old and lives in Vaughan, Ontario.
 He works part-time as a freelance web developer, while also working on MarkUs (CS department's grading software) as his final year project.
 He is an avid gamer with Halo and FIFA 2015 being his favourites.
 He also loves to network with new people and goes to a lot of Meet-ups around the city.
 He, like most of his graduating friends, is looking for full-time employment.
 He recently has scored interviews from IBM, Amazon and RBC Bank.